5 Dynamics With Dental Assistants In The Workplace. Which One Are You?

 Also, communication is key in this relationship.
 The assistant must be able to effectively communicate with the doctor about any concerns or changes in the schedule, and the doctor must be able to communicate clearly about what they need during procedures.
 Trust is also important, as the doctor must trust that their assistant is competent and capable of handling their responsibilities.

 So, which one are you?
 Every job in the Dental office is important and wouldn’t function properly if one role was missing.
-There are many dynamics throughout and the list could go on.
+There are many dynamics between dental assistants and team members and they can be complex and challenging. throughout and the list could go on.
 If you’re contemplating on which role in the Dental office you think would fit you best, don’t hesitate to ask your local dentist(s) if you can shadow their office for a day!
 Going into dental, or any schooling pertaining to the dental field, a lot of times offices don’t mind when you shadow them for a day.